cosinekitty/astronomy/source/c/README.md

 <a name="Astronomy_GeoMoon"></a>
 ### Astronomy_GeoMoon(time) &#8658; [`astro_vector_t`](#astro_vector_t)

-**Calculates the geocentric position of the Moon at a given time.**
+**Calculates equatorial geocentric position of the Moon at a given time.**

 Given a time of observation, calculates the Moon's position as a vector.
 The vector gives the location of the Moon's center relative to the Earth's center with x-, y-, and z-components measured in astronomical units.
+The coordinates are oriented with respect to the Earth's equator at the J2000 epoch.
+In Astronomy Engine, this orientation is called EQJ.

-This algorithm is based on Nautical Almanac Office's *Improved Lunar Ephemeris* of 1954, which in turn derives from E. W. Brown's lunar theories from the early twentieth century.
+This algorithm is based on the Nautical Almanac Office's *Improved Lunar Ephemeris* of 1954, which in turn derives from E. W. Brown's lunar theories from the early twentieth century.
 It is adapted from Turbo Pascal code from the book [Astronomy on the Personal Computer](https://www.springer.com/us/book/9783540672210) by Montenbruck and Pfleger.

-**Returns:**  The Moon's position as a vector in J2000 Cartesian equatorial coordinates.
+**Returns:**  The Moon's position as a vector in J2000 Cartesian equatorial (EQJ) coordinates.